Maikel Garcia Preview, Player Props: Royals vs. Mariners

-On Saturday, Maikel Garcia (batting .222 in his past 10 games) and the Kansas City Royals play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 4:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (.250 on-base percentage in past 10 games, 76 points below season-long percentage), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Mariners.
+In his previous game he had a one-hit performance (1-for-3) against the Mariners.

 Maikel Garcia Game Info & Props vs. the Mariners